>> Home Page | Abs/Core Program | Articles | Firefighters | Kettlebells | Contact Us

 Are you obsessed with having a flat stomach, spending hours doing endless sets and reps but still see no results?
 You're not alone.
-Most people let their obsession ruin any chance of realizing lean and visible abdominal muscles.
+Most people let their obsession ruin their chances of ever developing lean and visible abdominal muscles.

-Abdominal Musculature The ABS are actually more than just one muscle.
+The abs are actually more than just one muscle.
 The abdominal muscle group is made up of the oblique muscles (internal and external), the abdominus rectus and the hidden transverse abdominus.

 The obliques are thin muscles that form a continual wrap around the torso, enclosing your bony structures and internal organs in a protective support.
-Unfortunately, even the most developed obliques can be hidden under layers of fatty love handles, the band of fat that wraps the waist.
+Unfortunately, even the most developed obliques can be hidden under layers of fatty love handles.

 The rectus abdominus is what forms the classic and sought after six-pack.
 It attaches the sternum and ribs to the pelvis.
-Buried beneath the rectus is the transverse abdominus, which remains virtually unseen, but acts as a girdle to flatten your midsection.
-Fat, however, can mask the most developed muscles.
+Buried beneath the rectus is the transverse abdominus, which remains virtually unseen, but can act as a girdle to flatten your midsection.
+Here again, fat can mask the most developed muscles.

 Myth One: Spot Reduction

 The best way to reveal those fab abs is with properly executed aerobic exercise combined with some strength training.
-3 to 5 days each week get your heart and breathing rate cranked up for about 20 or 30 minutes.
+Three to five times a week you need to train in the target heart rate zone for 20 to 30 minutes.

-Back this up with 3 or 4 quick, but intense, full body strength workouts that incorporate a moderate amount of core training.
-The added muscle gained from strength training will speed metabolism and increase overall fat burned.
+Back this up with two or three short, but intense strength workouts to tone and tighten the entire body, not just the abdominal muscles.
+The added muscle gained from strength training will speed up your metabolism, and increase your fat burning potential.

 Myth Two: The Flat Stomach